ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Related Work

 \section{Related Work}

-\textbf{LLM for Medical Education.} AI is transforming medical education from static models to dynamic, personalized learning paradigms through intelligent tutoring \citep{thompson2025artificial, roveta2025artificial,wolthusen2025framework,xie2025leveraging,liu-etal-2025-medebench}.
-Key innovations such as Virtual Patients (VPs) provide interactive, risk-free environments for practicing clinical skills such as diagnosis and treatment planning \citep{narayanan2023artificial,borg2025virtual}.
-AI-powered adaptive platforms analyze learner performance to recommend personalized modules, acting as digital mentors that offer real-time feedback on diagnostic images and expose students to diverse cases \citep{sriram2025artificial}.
-In surgical training, AI-driven simulators enable safe, repeatable, and objective skill mastery \citep{virtamed2025,surgeonslab2025}.
-Additionally, AI enhances assessment by analyzing learner performance in simulations and evaluating clinical documentation, offering a more objective measure of clinical reasoning.
-This approach democratizes access to high-quality training, providing equitable learning opportunities for medical students globally \citep{paranjape2019introducing,stanfordai2025}.
-However, challenges remain in the cost, interpretability, and personalization of AI in medical education \citep{roveta2025artificial}.
-Our work aims to address these by developing cost-effective, interpretable, and highly personalized AI-driven tools that can provide individualized guidance to multiple learners simultaneously, enhancing both effectiveness and accessibility.
+\textbf{LLM for Medical Education.} AI is transforming medical education from static models to dynamic, personalized learning paradigms \citep{thompson2025artificial, roveta2025artificial,wolthusen2025framework,xie2025leveraging,liu-etal-2025-medebench}.
+Key innovations such as Virtual Patients (VPs) offer interactive, risk-free environments where learners can practice history-taking, differential diagnosis, and treatment planning without harming real patients \citep{narayanan2023artificial,borg2025virtual}.
+AI-powered adaptive platforms analyze learner performance data from interactions and assessments, identifying strengths and weaknesses to recommend personalized learning modules \citep{sriram2025artificial}.
+These tools also act as digital mentors, providing real-time feedback by annotating key findings in diagnostic images and exposing learners to a broader range of cases than typically encountered in clinical rotations.
+Additionally, AI enhances assessment by objectively evaluating clinical reasoning through performance analysis in simulations, democratizing access to high-quality training globally \citep{paranjape2019introducing}.
+However, challenges remain in cost, interpretability, and the ability to provide truly individualized guidance at scale \citep{roveta2025artificial}.
+Our work aims to address these gaps by developing a cost-effective, interpretable, and highly personalized agent tutor that can provide individualized Socratic guidance to multiple learners simultaneously.